ooples/pine_script_docs/source/concepts/Repainting.rst

     plot(close)
     plot(c, color = color.red)

-   This study will calculate differently on real-time and historical data, regardless of ``lookahead`` parameter's value (see :ref:`our discussion of lookahead <PageOtherTimeframesAndData_UnderstandingLookahead>`).
+   This indicator will calculate differently on real-time and historical data, regardless of ``lookahead`` parameter's value (see :ref:`our discussion of lookahead <PageOtherTimeframesAndData_UnderstandingLookahead>`).

 #.
 Using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
-   to request data from a timeframe **lower** than the timeframe of chart's main symbol (more on the subject :ref:`here <PageOtherTimeframesAndData_RequestingDataOfALowerTimeframe>`).
+   to request data from a timeframe **lower** than the timeframe of chart's main symbol (more on the subject in the :ref:`Requesting data of a lower timeframe <PageOtherTimeframesAndData_RequestingDataOfALowerTimeframe>` section).
    When using lower timeframes in realtime, using ``lookahead = barmerge.lookahead_off`` will produce repainting.
    It is less probalbe with ``lookahead = barmerge.lookahead_on``, but may still occur when 1 and 5 minute updates outrun each other.